-Static event feeds (that is, text containing the XML event feed elements) are created using the PC "Reports" facility on the Admin.
-Selecting the "Reports" tab on the Admin Main Screen allows selection of a Report titled "Event Feed XML".
-66 Viewing this Report will show the text of the current event feed output (that is, all the XML events which will have been sent out to any external tool listening to the dynamic event feed).
-The contents of the on-screen report can be copy/pasted into an external editor and then saved as a file.
-67 Alternatively, pressing the "Save XML" button on the XML Event Feed Report screen will prompt for a file name and save the entire XML event feed (minus the PC header and trailer text, but only the XML for those events which have already happened) in a file.
+Static event feeds (that is, text containing the XML event feed elements) are created using the PC^2 "Reports" facility on the Admin.
+Selecting the "Reports" tab on the Admin Main Screen allows selection of a Report titled "Event Feed XML".71 Viewing this Report will show the text of the current event feed output (that is, all the XML events which will have been sent out to any external tool listening to the dynamic event feed).
+The contents of the on-screen report can be copy/pasted into an external editor and then saved as a file.72 Alternatively, pressing the "Save XML" button on the XML Event Feed Report screen will prompt for a file name and save the entire XML event feed (minus the PC^2 header and trailer text, but only the XML for those events which have already happened) in a file.

-Accessing the PC dynamic event feed is a bit more complicated - but has the significant advantage that an external tool can receive automatic event updates without further intervention by http://pc2.ecs.csus.edu/
+Accessing the PC^2 dynamic event feed is a bit more complicated - but has the significant advantage that an external tool can receive automatic event updates without further intervention by

-&lt;sup>65 Note that the XML event feed is deprecated by CLICS, in favor of a newer JSON-based event feed which is integrated into the CLICS "Contest API".
-PC supports both the older XML event feed (now referred to as the Legacy Event Feed), as well as the newer JSON event feed (see the Web Services appendix for information on the Contest API and the JSON event feed).
+70 Note that the XML event feed is deprecated by CLICS, in favor of a newer JSON-based event feed which is integrated into the CLICS "Contest API".
+PC2 supports both the older XML event feed (now referred to as the Legacy Event Feed), as well as the newer JSON event feed (see the Web Services appendix for information on the Contest API and the JSON event feed).

-&lt;sup>66 In some versions of PC this report may be titled "ICPC Tools Event Feed".
+71 In some versions of PC2 this report may be titled "ICPC Tools Event Feed".

-&lt;sup>67 When using this method be sure to omit the non-XML "header" text at the top of the report and the non-XML "trailer text" at the bottom of the report in order to obtain valid XML.
+72 When using this method be sure to omit the non-XML "header" text at the top of the report and the non-XML "trailer text" at the bottom of the report in order to obtain valid XML or, starting with Version 9.8, use the "Raw Report" capability described elsewhere in this guide.

 the Contest Administrator once the Event Feed is set up properly.
-PC does not generate a dynamic event feed by default; in order to get it to do so it is necessary to start a special client called the "Event Feed (EF) Client", and then to start the EF Client listening for connections and outputting XML events.
+PC^2 does not generate a dynamic event feed by default; to get it to do so it is necessary to start a special client called the "Event Feed (EF) Client", and then to start the EF Client listening for connections and outputting XML events.

 To start the EF Client it is necessary to create an Event Feed Account (an account of type "FEEDER") and login to that account.
-Event Feed accounts are generated like any other PC account: by selecting the Accounts tab on the Admin Configure Contest Screen, pressing "Generate" to display the account generation screen, entering the number of Event Feed accounts desired (normally there is no need for more than 1) and pressing "Generate Accounts" (see the section on Account Generation for additional details).
+Event Feed accounts are generated like any other PC^2 account: by selecting the Accounts tab on the Admin Configure Contest Screen, pressing "Generate" to display the account generation screen, entering the number of Event Feed accounts desired (normally there is no need for more than 1) and pressing "Generate Accounts" (see the section on Account Generation for additional details).

-Once the Event Feed account is generated, use the script "pc2ef" (located in the bin folder along with all other PC support scripts) to start a client and login with the "feeder" account and password (these default to "feeder1" and "feeder1" respectively, although this can be changed via the Admin Accounts tab).
+Once the Event Feed account is generated, use the script "pc2ef" (located in the bin folder along with all other PC2 support scripts) to start a client and login with the "feeder" account and password (these default to "feeder1" and "feeder1" respectively, although this can be changed via the Admin Accounts tab).
 Logging in with a feeder account displays the Event Feed Server interface, shown below.